 Stage 1: The Wake Up

 As stated above, what triggers each individual to wake up is unique to them.
-My initial awakening occurred after my father's death in 2010 when I was 28 years old.
-I began experiencing things I couldn't explain, went searching for answers, and stumbled into metaphysics and, eventually, spirituality.
+My initial awakening occurred after my father died when I was 28 years old.
+I began experiencing things I couldn't explain, so I went searching for answers, stumbled into metaphysics, and eventually, spirituality.

 Stage 2: The Collection

-This phase commonly comes during or after Stage 3: The Dark Night, but for me, this stage came first.
-Many of us come to spirituality seeking relief from our suffering.
-It is a distracting vacation from our earthly lives where we can bliss out on concepts of love and light and dream of manifesting our best selves.
-However, unbeknownst to many of us, authentic spiritual development requires much more than learning; it requires facing our pain, which most of us have spent a lifetime (or lifetimes, plural) avoiding and repressing.
+This phase typically occurs during or after Stage 3, but for me, it came first.
+Many of us turn to spirituality in search of relief from our suffering.
+It is a distraction from our earthly lives, where we can bliss out on concepts of love and light and dream of manifesting our best life.
+However, unbeknownst to many of us, authentic spiritual development requires much more than collecting information and wishful thinking; it requires facing our pain, which most of us have spent a lifetime (or lifetimes, plural) avoiding and repressing.
 Eventually (hopefully), one realizes that the endless collection of spiritual concepts without proper integration through healing and embodiment is not a genuine ascension path.
 For that, we must move through the dark night.

 Stage 3: The Dark Night/Ego Death